 Adding greater detail to this discourse, Luke records Jesus saying, “[N]o prophet can die outside of Jerusalem!”
 According to the words of Jesus, if the people afflicted with the second and third plagues had killed the prophets then they must have been present in Jerusalem.
 Therefore, the people affected by these plagues must have been Jews.
 The Jewish persecution of the early church spoken of here by Jesus in Matthew 23:34-36 is recorded in Acts 8:1-3.
 And as predicted, the Jews of Jesus’ generation had suffered.
 A little over thirty years after Jesus’ death began the most tragic war in Jewish history, the war with Rome.
 John recorded the fulfillment of Jesus’ curse issued in Matthew 23:34-36 in the second and third plagues.
 Here the Israelites were given blood to drink in Revelation 16:6 in retribution for the deaths of the saints.
 The fact that the Israelites of the first century were given blood to drink in this v. is depicted again in Revelation 17:6.
 In Revelation 17:6 the Whore of Babylon is seen drinking the blood of the martyrs.
 As will be explained below, the Whore of Babylon is Jerusalem.

-Revelation 16:7 Commentary: The Voice from the Altar in v.
+Preterism Explained and Interpreted, A Commentary of Revelation 16:7: The Voice from the Altar in v.
 7 is the Voice of the Martyrs Mentioned Above.
 These Martyrs are seen under the Altar in Revelation 6:9-11.

 In v.
 7 a voice from the altar approves of this judgment from God saying, “Yes, Lord God Almighty, true and just are your judgments.”
 The voice from the altar is the voice of the martyrs who had been slain by the persecution mentioned above.
 The martyrs were seen under the altar in Revelation 6:9.
 These martyrs under the altar were the saints and prophets mentioned in Matthew 23:34-36 above who eagerly awaited justice for their unjust deaths as is explicitly stated in Revelation 6:9-11: